 What is a Kaleidoscope?

 A kaleidoscope is an optical instrument consisting of two or more reflecting surfaces such that they are tilted towards each other at an angle at one of the ends so as to obtain a regular symmetrical pattern when viewed from the other end.
 The reflecting surfaces are enclosed in a tube with colored pieces of glass.
 These symmetrical images are obtained by rotating the tube.

 The word kaleidoscope is derived from the Ancient Greek word called “kalos” meaning “beautiful beauty”, “eidos” meaning “that which is seen” and “skopeo” meaning “to look”.
 It was invented by David Brewster, a Scottish inventor on July 10, 1817.

 Principle Of Kaleidoscope

 The basic principles used in the kaleidoscope are the law of reflection, and white light is a combination of VIBGYOR.
 When the white light hits the surface of the mirror, it gets reflected at an angle such that the angle of incidence is equal to the angle of reflection.
 Due to these multiple reflections of light, there is a creation of these beautiful patterns.

-According to the second principle, the white light is made to pass through the colored objects that are used in the kaleidoscope such that most of the light is absorbed by the objects.
+According to the second principle, the white light is made to pass through the coloured objects that are used in the kaleidoscope such that most of the light is absorbed by the objects.
 Due to this absorption of colours, there is a transmission of different colours too resulting in those patterns.

 How to Make A Kaleidoscope?

 Create a kaleidoscope and enjoy the various colours and patterns.
 Kaleidoscope works on the principle of reflection.

 - Plastic (See-through and coloured)